 Executive Director and must be signed by either the Executive Director or designated Fiscal Officer.

-All purchases that fall in the dollar amounts of $1,000.01 to $2,000.00 require not only a purchase order, but also require three documented prices for comparable items.
+All purchases up to$5,000.00 require not only a purchase order, but also require three documented prices for comparable items.
 (Examples include by are not limited to catalog or newspaper advertisement, faxed quote, or telephone quote).

 All purchases costing more than $2,000.00 up to $8,000.00 in total, shall require a purchase order and three written bids of comparable items, submitted by the vendor, highlighting specifications, availability of the items and cost.
 These bids must be summarized on a bid sheet, noting the preferred items and justification.